Lodging at Gola

 Belebu Community Lodge

 Belebu Community Lodge is owned and managed by the Belebu Community.
 The lodge has 8 single rooms with a shared bathroom with running water, a common room and dining room.
 The lodge is situated within the community, next to the school.
-There is a bari (outdoor communal hut) and a fire pit on the lodge grounds for relaxing and where the community puts on cultural dance shows, which are included in the package.
+There is a bari (outdoor communal hut) and a fire pit on the lodge grounds for relaxing and where the community puts on cultural dance shows.

 Diana Monkey Lodge